ionic-team/ionic-framework/.github/CONTRIBUTING.md

 #### TypeScript Changes

 1. If there is a `*.spec.ts` file located in the `test/` folder, update it to include a karma test for your change, if needed.
 If this file doesn't exist, please notify us.
-2. Run `gulp karma` to make sure all tests are working, regardless if a test was added.
+2. Run `gulp test` to make sure all tests are working, regardless if a test was added.
-3. Run `gulp tslint` and fix any linter errors.
+3. Run `gulp lint.ts` and fix any linter errors.

 #### Sass Changes